Today’s guest blog post is by Mr. Chris Hill, our Director of Administrative Affairs, College Advisor, and International Student Advisor.

 ESOL at Oak Hill: A Focus on Support, Academic Progress and Individual Growth for International Students

 The ESOL (English for Speakers of Other Languages) department at Oak Hill Academy offers students whose first language is not English a dedicated time to hone their English skills.
-With this daily support, students are able to establish a valuable foundation that will be needed on their academic and personal journey.
+With this daily support, students are able to establish a valuable foundation that will be needed on their academic and personal journeys.
 English proficiency also is key in preparing for a college or university education in the United States.

 Our approach to ESOL is direct.
 While incorporating a standard ESOL curriculum, we strive to support students with their entire academic schedules.
 Reading and writing are core components of our ESOL program.
 Focusing on organization, communication, and effective study skills, we help each student set goals for the year, and work hand in hand with teachers to make sure students make progress in attaining those goals.
 Along the way, English grammar and vocabulary is emphasized.